MolnarJani76/ToDoApp/README.md

 # ToDoApp
-My ToDo App Project with React, PostGreSQL, NodeJS
+ToDo App with Angular and Firestore